NOAA-CSL/MELODIES-MONET/docs/background/supported_datasets.rst

 In general, processing requires input to be in netCDF format.
 For the above models, scripts to configure the model data into a standard format for MELODIES MONET are available.
 If input datasets are in netCDF format and
-define latitude, longitude, and a datetime object, MELODIES MONET may be able to directly read the input files.
+define latitude, longitude, altitude, and a datetime object, MELODIES MONET may be able to directly read the input files.

 See the `Expand models <https://github.com/NOAA-CSL/MELODIES-MONET/projects/8>`_